 - 1. Artistic, Interpretive, and Philosophical Inquiry

 - 2. The Chemical and Physical Universe

 - 3. Culture and Societies of the World

 - 4. Historical Perspectives

 - 5. Living Systems

 - 6. Social and Economic Systems

 - 7. Science and Society

 - Courses that comprise the "Disciplines" component will fundamentally continue to be taught by departments and other existing programs.
 Faculty to propose which category best represents the approach of their individual courses.

 - The committee recommends that students fulfill these requirements across six departments.
 The committee also recommends suspending the current policy of double counting courses to meet requirements.

-Bachelor of Science Discipline Requirements
+- A Bachelor's of Science exemption is currently under consideration to alleviate potential load issues.